The full paper is available at SSRN (this version: 17 November 2025).

-A large body of literature of has studied the effects of various firm, market or country characteristics on stock price synchronicity through their effect on the volatility of firm-specific returns.
-This approach assumes that the sample volatility of returns equals its population value, which is a reasonable assumption under normally distributed returns.
-But the non-normality of empirical returns is a well-established fact.
-This paper investigates the effect of high and possibly infinite kurtosis on measures of stock price synchronicity.
-A simulation of synchronicity under fat-tailed firm-specific returns shows that fat tails increase stock price synchronicity in small samples.
-This bias is large if stock returns have infinite kurtosis.
-This finding implies that the sample volatility of firm-specific returns in a typical small-sample study will be biased downward and synchronicity biased upward.
-An empirical analysis of firm-specific returns shows a large proportion of stocks with fat-tailed returns in the region where kurtosis is infinite.
-Fat-tailedness is related to firm size, Tobin’s q and industry sector.
-These and other variables related to a firm’s growth potential and crash risk may thus confound analyses of stock price synchronicity through high or infinite kurtosis and downward-biased volatility in small samples.
+The extensive literature on stock price synchronicity, also known as stock price informativeness, implicitly assumes that the sample R-squared of stock return regressions equals its population value, which is a justified assumption under normally distributed returns.
+However, the non-normality of stock returns is a well-established empirical fact.
+This paper examines the impact of high and possibly infinite kurtosis on measures of stock price synchronicity.
+It demonstrates that variables believed to increase synchronicity by reducing firm-specific risk may, instead, elevate kurtosis, which can mimic low firm-specific risk in small samples.
+A simulation of synchronicity under fat-tailed firm-specific returns reveals that fat tails cause the variance of firm-specific returns to be underestimated in small samples, thereby inflating stock price synchronicity.
+This upward bias is particularly pronounced when stock returns exhibit infinite kurtosis.
+The bias in synchronicity estimates is comparable in magnitude to main effects of variables examined in the synchronicity literature.
+An empirical analysis of firm-specific returns identifies a large proportion of stocks with fat-tailed returns within the region where kurtosis is infinite.
+Further empirical results indicate that fat-tailedness is associated with firm size, Tobin’s q, and industry sector.
+These and other variables linked to a firm’s growth potential and crash risk may thus confound analyses of stock price synchronicity by making stock returns appear to have low variance when, in reality, they exhibit high kurtosis.

 This graph shows the absolute value of tail coefficients (i.e., tail indices).
 Dark bars show the central estimate of coefficients, while light bars show the upper 95% single-sided confidence interval for the same coefficients.
 Coefficients greater than 17 are not shown.
 Coefficients less than or equal to 4 cause estimates of stock price synchronicity to be invalid (i.e., kurtosis of firm-specific returns is infinite).